 Welcome

 Catherine (Cathy) Johnstone is an emerging writer based in Naarm/Melbourne.
 She has had previous careers as a short film writer/director and a contemporary artist.
-Her creative non-fiction essays and poetry have appeared in literary journals such as Meniscus and Going Down Swinging.
-She is writing the fifth draft of her first novel, Unspooled (working title) which explores themes of identity, grief, non-biological parenting and the complexities of navigating individual needs in a relationship.
+Her creative non-fiction essays and poetry have appeared in literary journals such as Westerly, Meniscus and Going Down Swinging.
+She was short-listed in the Narrative Non-fiction category in the 2024 City of Melbourne writing awards for her essay, Instructions on Living.
+These creative non-fiction/personal essays appear in her work-in-progress, a hybrid memoir which explores the fragility of the mind and body, memory, mortality and the environment.

 She received a fellowship from KSP Writer’s Centre in Perth in 2023 and was awarded an online Writer’s Space Fellowship from Varuna in 2022.